openhab/openhab-addons/bundles/org.openhab.binding.enturno/README.md

 # EnturNo binding

-{% include base.html %}

 This binding is meant to get Norwegian public transport real-time (estimated) data from [Entur.no API](https://developer.entur.org/content/journey-planner-0).

-It runs GraphQL-API query against the service.

-Entur provides an [IDE for the API](https://api.entur.org/doc/shamash-journeyplanner/) (use query from example at the end of this documentation as a start point.
-Ctrl+Space gives hints of valid values)

 ## Supported Things